sofiaruiz/CMSI387/OS_Project/Tutorial.md

 ```

 To test this syscall, we made a c program called test.c that simply calls our syscall and outputs whether or not it ran.
+The process info output of a successful system call is located in the kernel logs.

 ```C
 #include <stdio.h>